PizzaP0cket/Ansible/README.md

 | OBS                    |      |      |
 | Paint.net              |      |      |

-> Add any applications that windows isntalls by default
+> Add any applications that windows isntalls by default.

 | Application to uninstall | Pass | Fail |
 | ------------------------ | ---- | ---- |
 | Dsiney+                  |      |      |